marcus-k/damped-pendulum/README.md

 $ python pendulum.py
 ```

 An animation can be created by changing the `save` variable to `True`.
-Since the matplotlib animation seemed to be locked to a single thread, saving animation seems to take a while.
+Since the matplotlib animation seems to be locked to a single thread, saving the animation takes a while.
 Otherwise, the animation itself is very fast.